How to Start a Blog

 • Keep the background white and the text black or dark grey.

 • Prioritize good typography (fonts).
 Make yours clear and easy to read.
 Also, bigger is better.

 • Have only what you need—just because there’s a widget for it doesn’t mean you need it.

 And finally, think about your “call to action”: what would you like your reader to do most?
 Subscribe to your feed, leave a comment on your post, follow you on Instagram, check out a specific page on your site?
 Make that plain-as-day easy to find, and make any other call to action secondary (or, not at all).

 And finally, it’s the part you’ll spend the majority of your time doing as a blogger: creating content.
 Stick to your true voice, and you’ll be fine (and don’t worry; it takes most of us awhile to find it).
 A few thoughts on content:

 • Consistency is more important than frequency.
 You don’t have to post daily, but if you’d like to gather readers, feed them on a regular basis.
-Start with a couple times per week, and see how that feels.
+Start with once a week, and see how that feels.

 • Most blog posts do best when they’re short.
 Internet readers have a short attention span—I try to keep mine between 500-1,000 words, but I stop when I’m done saying what I have to say.

 • Paragraphs read online should be fewer sentences than paragraphs in print.
 One to two sentences is normal.